Works in Development

 Kitchen Potluck

 Kitchen Potluck started long before fu-GEN was even a thing (we’re talking pre-2002!).
 Back then, we’d gather in friends' kitchens, swap stories, share our works-in-progress, and—of course—eat some amazing food.
 And guess what?
 We’re still doing it today!
-Kitchen Potluck is our annual celebration of new Asian Canadian plays-in-the-making, where we gather, get cozy, and read excerpts from works-in-progress by our Kitchen Cohort.
-These playwrights have been hard at work all month, and now it’s time for them to shine!
+Kitchen Potluck is our annual celebration of new Asian Canadian plays-in-the-making, where we gather, get cozy, and read excerpts from works-in-progress by our Kitchen Cohort Playwrights.
+These playwrights have been hard at work all year, and now it’s time for them to shine!

 Think of Kitchen Potluck as a creative jam session for new playwrights.
-Playwrights get the chance to workshop their plays with actors, a dramaturg, and a director—then we wrap it all up with a public reading.
-It’s the perfect opportunity to see a play come to life, get feedback from the audience, and bask in the energy of the creative community.
+Playwrights get the chance over the year to workshop their plays with actors and a dramaturg—then gather again in June to read some excerpts to an audience.
+It’s the perfect opportunity to see parts of their play come to life, get feedback from the audience, and bask in the energy of the creative community.

 This is fu-GEN’s ultimate event of the season.
 Over the years, hundreds of artists have been shaped by Kitchen Potluck, and it's become our go-to moment for bringing everyone together to celebrate the rich, diverse voices and stories that make the Canadian theatre scene so unique.